 Now that weʼve established that ranking in search engines is really just standing out as an agent or brokerage within your community, the next and obvious question is, how do you become “the” real estate agent / brokerage known within your target market?

-To answer this question, lets work through the thinking process backwards.
-We know, that to be a top agent / broker, we need referral business.
-So the more important questions here is, how do I create referral business?
-And this is where the creativity comes in.
+To answer this question, let’s work through the thinking process backwards.
+We know that to be a top agent or broker, we need referral business.
+So the more important question here is, how do I create referral business?
+One effective way to generate referrals is by building strong relationships with professionals who frequently deal with real estate transactions, such as conveyancing solicitors in London.
+By partnering with these experts, you can create a network that refers clients to each other, thereby boosting your referral business.
+This is where creativity comes in—finding innovative ways to collaborate with conveyancing solicitors can set you apart from the competition.

 Creating a company based on referrals is really just good business practice.